Images as Weight Matrices: Sequential Image Generation Through Synaptic Learning Rules: Acknowledgements

 \section{Acknowledgements}

+We thank R\'obert Csord\'as for helpful suggestions on Figure \ref{fig:fpa_arch}.
 This research was partially funded by ERC Advanced grant no: 742870, project AlgoRNN, and by Swiss National Science Foundation grant no: 200021\_192356, project NEUSYM.
 We are thankful for hardware donations from NVIDIA and IBM.
 The resources used for this work were partially provided by Swiss National Supercomputing Centre (CSCS) project s1145 and s1154.